JustinRojas89/Wordle/README.md

 ## Author

-* [Justin Rojas]
+* Justin Rojas
 * [github link]
 * [website link]

 ## License

-This project is licensed under the [Choose a License, e.g., MIT License] - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.